Wisconsin German: History

-By the mid-19th century, many German immigrants had settled in Wisconsin and by the latter half of the 1800s German speakers had chosen Wisconsin over other American states as their destination.
+By the mid-19th century, many German immigrants had settled in Wisconsin; by the latter half of the 1800s, Germans had chosen Wisconsin over other American states as their destination.
 This was partly because of the state's resources, available land, and the entrepreneurship of land agents, but also because these immigrants were seeking new economic opportunities, and religious or political freedom.

 The Wisconsin city of Freistadt, for example, was founded by 300 German Lutherans from Pomerania, who were escaping Prussian religious reform and persecution.
 They called their colony Freistadt, or "free city", most likely to commemorate their newfound religious freedom in the Americas.
 Both their faith and maintenance of their East Pomeranian dialect were important to the Freistadters: although the city was founded in 1839, there were still East Pomeranian speakers in Freistadt well into the end of the 20th century.

 Wisconsin High German and dialects

 These German speakers were from many different regions and states, such as Mecklenburg-Schwerin, Pomerania, Posen, Rhineland, Westphalia, Switzerland, Bavaria, Luxembourg, Baden, Saxony, Hesse, Württemberg, and Austria.
 Each group brought its own dialect, which it continued to use in the home, community and even in local Wisconsin businesses.

 In addition, a form of Wisconsin High German, a koiné of Standard German with dialectal features, was used parallel to the community's dialect, such as in churches, and elementary and secondary schools; this meant that many Wisconsinites were trilingual, speaking their heritage dialect, Wisconsin High German and English.
 The extended multilingual contact over multiple generations of Wisconsin German heritage speakers, has resulted in the development of a language that not only contains features of their ancestral dialect, standard German and English, but also developed new linguistic features of its own.